Complete Guide to Hokkaido This May vol. 1

 Keep an eye out for the bakery & cafe, which is filled with the aroma of pizza, pasta and bread made from natural yeasts.
 Are you searching for novel and sustainable products?

 Kita no Sumai Sekkeisha

 Hours：10:00 a.m. – 6:00 p.m.（cafe until 5:30 p.m.）

 Access：about 45 minutes by car from Asahikawa City downtown

-Possibly one of the best locations for cherry blossom viewing in Hokkaido – designated as “Top 100 Roads of Japan”, “Top 100 Cherry Blossom Spots” and a “Hokkaido Heritage”, Nijukken Road is a stop on many tourist itineraries which draws over 200,000 Sakura lovers from early-May to mid-May each year.
+Possibly one of the best locations for cherry blossom viewing in Hokkaido – designated as one of the “Top 100 Roads of Japan,” “Top 100 Cherry Blossom Spots” and a “Hokkaido Heritage Spot,” Nijukken Road is a stop on many tourist itineraries which draws over 200,000 flower lovers during May each year.

 Address：Shizunai Tahara / Shizunai Misono, Shin-Hidaka-cho, Hidaka-gun, Hokkaido

 Access：about 20 minutes by Donan Bus bound for “Noya” from JR Shizunai Station, alight at “Sakura-ga-oka Sho-gakkou” bus stop then walk for about 15 minutes